International students starting or continuing study in 2020

 PhD and research degrees

-Applicants for PhD and research degree programs with higher English requirements will be required to furnish results as outlined for their program.
+Applicants for Phd and research degree programs will be required to furnish results as outlined for their program.
+The alternative English proficiency tests which have been approved for the COVID-19 period will not be accepted for these degree programs.
 Many of these programs have a higher English proficiency standard to meet the requirements of professional registration bodies.
 Conditional offers can be made subject to provision of required English language proficiency results.

 Please note that the Australian Government Department of Home Affairs may require evidence of English language proficiency as part of a student visa application.
 Applicants should check acceptable forms of evidence on their website.